Indicates whether the signal is in the signaled state.

 If the signal is already signaled, the listener is called immediately.

-is true, the signal is reset to non-signaled state after
+If autoReset is true, the signal is reset to non-signaled state after

 notifying a listener.